szaster/react-theme-toggler-lab/README.md

-# react-theme-toggler-lab
-The app for studying theme toggler for Password Generator
+This project is created to study theme toggler in React.